Jorrit05/DYNAMOS/docs/installation_guide.md

 ## Docker Desktop
 For local development we utilise Docker Desktop, as upon installation we get Kubernetes for free in an easily manageable interface.

+Using Minikube is not recommended, it should technically work but has its own set of challenges is not supported in these documents.

 **NOTE**: In our development cycle we build and upload "finalized" images to docker hub, thus having a docker hub account may be useful if you intend to further develop services in DYNAMOS.

 https://www.docker.com/products/docker-desktop/